martinrist/haskell-sandbox/src/ThinkingWithTypes/Chapter04/README.md

     fmap @_ @Int :: Functor w => (Int -> b) -> w Int -> w b
     ```

-- With `-XTypeApplications`, types become part of a public signature, since
+- With `TypeApplications`, types become part of a public signature, since
 changing the order of type variables can break downstream code.

 - Typically the hardest types to infer must come first in a signature.